-- We hold regular events in school to celebrate special events and learning. - We hold parent's nights bi-annually. - Our website, Instagram and Facebook pages are regularly updated with events and activities in school. - From September our School Council will produce a termly newsletter to celebrate our achievements and successes, this will be published on our school App. - We also regularly send information messages and notices to all parents via our school mobile app. - Class DoJo is also a platform used to communicate messages.
+- We hold regular events in school to celebrate special events and learning. - We hold parent's nights bi-annually. - Our website, Instagram and Facebook pages are regularly updated with events and activities in school. - Class DoJo is also a platform used to communicate messages.
 This might be whole school news or conversations between parents and class teachers.